 Council takes an active interest in the changing climate and seeks ways to work with the community to best adapt to changing climate impacts.

-Council is committed to reducing its emissions and energy use, adapting to the impacts of climate change, and to working with its community to increase awareness and assist in transitioning to a low carbon lifestyle.
+Council is committed to reducing its emissions and energy use, and to working with its community to increase awareness and assist in transitioning to a low carbon lifestyle.

-We see climate change as a consideration we include in our everyday operations – a normal part of our decision making process.
+We include adapting to changes in climate as a consideration in our everyday operations – a normal part of our decision making process.

 - Water conservation

 Advice, support and adaptive measures are available from a range of government sources:

 National: The National Climate Change Authority provides independent, expert advice to the Australian Government on climate change policy.

 State Government: The Tasmanian Climate Change Office (TCCO) leads the State Government’s response to the challenges and opportunities of a changing climate.

 LGAT: The Tasmanian Council Climate Change Case Studies showcase the work being undertaken by Tasmanian Councils to mitigate against and adapt to climate change.